PREFACE TO THE FIFTH EDITION, 2005

 Only by using the past to cast light on the present can we hope to know how the world has come to be what it is and where it might be headed.
 We are the only species who can learn from the past; we are threatened with extinction if we fail to do so.'

-From the preface to the 1966 edition
+From the preface of the 1966 edition

 'Because I believe that European economic history since the eighteenth century can only be understood in a world context, I have tried to show how the world has been affected by Europe's expansion.
 It is a story of common humanity - the chapter of national, colonial aggrandizement was short-lived.
 More enduring was the world-wide impact of western attitudes, beliefs and ideas; more enduring was the contribution of Europe's 'huddled masses' who migrated to every part of the earth; more enduring was the wide-spread investment of Europe's wealth, and the diffusion to all peoples of European agricultural and industrial technology, commerce, transport and communications.
 It is easy to forget how brief, how fleeting, when measured against the span of ancient civilizations such as that of the Indus and that of China, the period of European predominance has been; easy for us to stress what Europe has given to the world and overlook the intangible values that the world has lost as a result of European expansion.'